 Advantages: There’s no headache as far as figuring out how many points to take off.
 You just don’t!
 Also, students are more motivated to turn in late work because they can earn full credit if it’s done well.
 What’s more, there’s a stronger feeling of trust and credibility between teacher and student when teens feel their teachers are on their team.

-Disadvantages: In the “real world,” people really are given some grace.
-However, they aren’t necessarily given an undetermined amount of ti
+Disadvantages: In the “real world,” people really are given extensions.
+However, they aren’t necessarily given an undetermined amount of time to finish a project.

 Teach students to advocate for themselves.
 Instead of receiving an angry call from a parent, if a student is upset about a late grade, they should approach you first.
 Of course, in order to do so, they need to have a good relationship with you.
 They need to know you have their best interests at heart.
 Taking time to invest in our students by having frequent conversations and by teaching students self-advocacy skills will pay dividends.